Hashara-Pilapitiya/Library_Management/README.md

 This is a full-stack Library Management System built using C# .NET for the backend and React with TypeScript for the frontend.
 The application allows users to manage book records such as create, read, update and delete through a user-friendly interface.

 ## Prerequisites
-Before you begin, ensure you have the following installed on your system:
+Before you begin, ensure you have the following installed on your system:<br />
 💠.NET SDK (version 6.0 or higher)
 💠Node.js (version 14 or higher)
 💠SQLite